5 Ways to Deal With Anxiety

 - Connect with nature.
 Heading out for a walk in the park or a hike in the woods can help anyone feel peaceful and grounded.
 (Choose somewhere you feel safe so you can relax and enjoy your surroundings.)
 Walking, hiking, trail biking, or snowshoeing offer the additional benefit of exercise.
 Invite a friend or two — or a family member — along and enjoy feeling connected to people as well.

-- Think positive.
+- Pay attention to the good things.
 A great way to keep our minds off the worry track is to focus our thoughts on things that are good, beautiful, and positive.
+Appreciate the small, everyday blessings.
 Allow yourself to dream, wish, and imagine the best that could happen.

 Note: When anxiety or worry feels extreme, it may be a sign of an anxiety disorder.
 For someone who has an anxiety disorder, getting proper care from a health professional is important.
 These tips can help too, of course.
 But professional treatment is the only way to shake an anxiety disorder.